1990 Toyota 4Runner Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 1990 Toyota 4Runner
+A guide to repairs, service, and maintenance costs for your 1990 Toyota 4Runner

 At higher mileages, (125,000-150,000) the automatic transmission may not shift correctly.
 This can be caused by the throttle position sensor being out of adjustment or a shift solenoid needing to be replaced.
 Typically the transmission does not need to be completely overhauled.